trulia/hologram/README.md

 ## Usage

-There are two things you need to do to start using hologram
+There are two things you need to do to start using hologram:

 1. Create a YAML config file for your project